zahrag/BIOSCAN-1M/README.md

 ###### <h4> II.
 Barcode Index Number (BIN)
 Organisms are grouped into Operational Taxonomic Units (OTUs) through genetic similarity, forming a genetic proxy for species.
 Each OTU is assigned a unique Barcode Index Number (BIN), serving as a Uniform Resource Identifier (URI).
-This BIN ensures that genetically identical taxa share the same identifier, registered in the Barcode Of Life Data system.
+This BIN ensures that genetically identical taxa share the same identifier, registered in the Barcode Of Life Data system (BOLD).

 ```
 BOLD:AER5166